LedgerProject/safepkt/docs/30-latest-mvp-for-safepkt-smart-contract-verifier.md

 While the backend is responsible for handling all the transformation logic from a program source file or a rust library-oriented or binary-oriented project, the frontend (single-page application) is responsible for enabling developers and researchers to triggers the verification process from a web browser before receiving reports usually made available and formatted for command-line shells.

-In the same vein as for the frontend component, the command-line binary emitted at compilation of the backend, provides with the capability to verify a rust program when the constraints needed by the verifier are followed per instruction.
+In the same vein as for the frontend component, the command-line binary emitted at compilation of the backend, provides with the capability to verify a rust program when the constraints needed by the verifier are checked on a per instruction basis.
 Such verification process consists in running successively containerized jobs consisting in the following steps:
  - Scaffolding of a new rust project uniquely identified from a  rust program source file
  - Generation of LLVM bitcode from the newly created project
  - Symbolic execution of the program based on two strategies